spiral/docs/framework/container.md

 > We will explain how to bind your own services in container below.

-This code is identical to method or constructor injection and only used to get shortcut to the most "popular" framework components, it still possible to avoid using it:
+This code is identical to method or constructor injection and only used to get shortcut to the most commonly used framework components and interfaces, it still possible to avoid using it:

 ```php
 public function indexAction(ViewsInterface $views)